paholg/dimensioned-examples/src/no-units.md

             let mut overlaps = false;
 ```

-Unlike before, we have to check sphere *i* against all spheres *j*, not just the
+Note that we have to check sphere *i* against all spheres *j*, not just the
 ones with higher indices, because we're moving them as we go.

 ```rust